 Credit risk with respect to trade accounts receivable from retail electricity sales is limited.
 The large number of customers and diversified customer base of residential, commercial, and industrial customers, combined with the Company's ability to discontinue service, significantly reduces credit risk.
 Estimated provisions for uncollectible accounts receivable related to retail electricity sales are provided for credit risk.
-At June 30, 2004, the likelihood of significant losses associated with credit risk in trade accounts receivable is remote.
+At September 30, 2004, the likelihood of significant losses associated with credit risk in trade accounts receivable is remote.

-The following tables present PGE's credit exposure for commodity non-trading and trading activities and their subsequent maturity as of June 30, 2004.
+The following tables present PGE's credit exposure for commodity non-trading and trading activities and their subsequent maturity as of September 30, 2004.
 The tables reflect credit risk included in accounts receivable and price risk management assets, offset by related accounts payable and price risk management liabilities.
-The netting of counterparty balances is reflected only to the extent PGE has the contractual right of offset.